JoshuaNehemia/MathNotes/README.md

 > **Note:** The Markdown files are best viewed on desktop for optimal display of mathematical equations.

-## Topics Covered
-1. Classification of Numbers
-2. (Add more topics here...)

 ## How to Use
 1. **Browse Notes:** Access the topic folders in the repository.
 2. **Start Learning:** Read the notes, and practice with the exercises provided.